kirsralk/README-Generator/SampleREADME.md

 ## Description

-fff
+bbb

 ## Installation

-eee
+ccc

 ## Usage

-ghhh
+ddd

 ## Contribution Guidelines

-hhhh
+eee

 ## Tests

-rrrr
+fff

 ## Questions

 Have questions about using this application?
-Reach the author on GitHub @kkkk or email hhhh.
+Reach the author on GitHub @ggg or email hhh.